alboe-development/alboe/packages/utils/common/README.md

 ![state: beta](https://img.shields.io/badge/State\-Beta-blue?style=flat-square)
 ![scope: internal](https://img.shields.io/badge/Scope-Internal-red?style=flat-square)

-This package is an internal and private package used as a shared module for common utilities throughout this project.
+This package is an internal and private package used as a shared module for common utilities throughout the `alboe` project.

 * [Installation](#installation)
 * [Usage](#usage)